-L’Archiviste is focused on modern and contemporary African art, with particular attention to artists from West and Central Africa.
-The work is centered on understanding how art carries identity, presence and cultural memory, and on placing these pieces in environments that allow them to be experienced with intention.
+L’Archiviste is an art advisory and editorial platform focused on modern and contemporary African art, with particular attention to artists from West and Central Africa.

-The focus is on placement, not volume.
-Every project begins with understanding the space itself.
-Selections are made based on material, tone and the feeling the artwork brings into a room.
+Every placement begins with the space and the person inhabiting it.
+Selections are made based on material, tone, and the specific feeling a work brings into a room.
 The goal is not decoration.
-The goal is to create a relationship between art and environment that feels natural and intentional.
+It is a relationship between art and environment that feels inevitable.

 (1966) Photograph: Sory Sanlé